Our reading progression document.

 We ‘harvest’ reading by giving children independent reading opportunities.
 Reading lessons start from EYFS and carry on all the way to Year 6.
-Reading is promoted in every classroom with reading areas, displays and curiosity cubes.
+Reading is promoted in every classroom with reading areas, displays, timelines and curiosity cubes.

-To support all children to be great communicators through their reading.
+At Aspin Park Academy, we support all children to become great communicators.
 We want our children to get enjoyment from reading books and to be carried away by the creative possibilities of an imaginary world.
-We will encourage children’s enthusiasm and engagement in reading by ensuring our high-quality texts are relevant and focus on our current topic if possible.
-We teach children to read for accuracy, fluency and then for comprehension.
+We encourage our children to be enthusiastic and engaged in reading by ensuring that our high-quality texts are relevant and focused on our year group themes wherever possible.
+We develop our children’s reading accuracy and fluency together with comprehension.
 We teach our children to be confident readers who can use a ‘story-teller’ voice.

 We IMPLEMENT this through